Ibn Shihab al-Zuhri: Shia view

 Shia scholars specialising in biographical evaluation hold differing assessments of Zuhri.
 Due to his service for the Umayyads, Shaykh Tusi, Allamah Al-Hilli and Muhammad Baqir al-Majlisi considered him a Sunni and an enemy of the Ahl al-Bayt; the latter grading him as a da'if transmitter.
 Despite this, Tusi includes traditions from Zuhri in his collections Tahdhib al-Ahkam and Al-Istibsar.
 Abu al-Qasim al-Khoei and Muhammad Taqi Shushtari view Zuhri as a pro-Alid Sunni based on an account of him seeking the counsel of Ali ibn Husayn Zayn al-Abidin after accidentally killing a person.
 For the same reason, a third group, including Muhammad Taqi Majlisi, maintains Zuhri was a Shia and that his traditions are authentic (sahih).

 Sunni view

-Ibn Shihab al-Zuhri is regarded as one of the greatest Sunni authorities on Hadith.
+Ibn Shihab az-Zuhri is regarded as one of the greatest Sunni authorities on Hadith.
 The leading critics of Hadith such as Ibn al-Madini, Ibn Hibban, Abu Hatim, Al-Dhahabi and Ibn Hajar al-Asqalani are all agreed upon his indisputable authority.
 He received ahadith from many Sahaba (Companions) and numerous scholars among the first and second generations after the Companions narrated from him.

-On the other hand, in his famous letter to Malik ibn Anas, Laith ibn Sa`d writes:

-Ibn Shihab would give many contradicting statements, when we would meet him.
-While if any one of us would ask him something in writing, he, in spite of being so learned, would give three contradictory answers to the same question.
-He would not even be aware of what he had said about the issue in the past.
-This is what prompted me to give up what you do not approve of [i.e. quoting a narrative on the authority of ibn Shihab].
+Imam Zuhri prepared a collection of Hadith under the orders of the Omayyad ruler of the time.
+Copies of this collection were sent by the ruler to all the Islamic countries.
+From that time on the collection of Hadith became common.
+Necessary to mention here that the manner in which he collected Hadith.
+He went to the house of every Ansar in Medina for this purpose.